66,395 bells

 » Someone left a negative rating or harsh comment even though I haven't done anything wrong!

-Staff & SIC FAQ
+ACC Staff FAQ

-» How do I nominate someone?
+» How do I nominate someone for a staff position?

-» What boards can SIC/Scouts/Moderators/Admins see?
+» What boards can Scouts/Res/Devs/Moderators/Admins see?

 » What privileges do Staff Members get?